-This compact shall be liberally construed so as to effectuate the purposes thereof.
-If this compact shall be held contrary to the constitution of any member state thereto, the compact shall remain in full force and effect as to the remaining member states.
+This Compact shall be liberally construed so as to effectuate the purposes thereof.
+If this compact shall be held contrary to the constitution of any state member thereto, the compact shall remain in full force and effect as to the remaining member states.
 Nothing in this compact supersedes state law or rules related to licensure of EMS agencies.